x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-linked-mailboxes-exchange-2013-help.md

      To select a different OU, click **Browse**.
 The dialog box displays all OUs in the Exchange forest that are within the specified scope.
 Select the OU you want, and then click **OK**.

    - **&#42; User logon name**: Use this box to type the user logon name, which is required to create a linked mailbox.
-Type the user name here.
+Type the username here.
 This name will be used in the left portion of the email address for the linked mailbox if you don't specify an alias.

      > [!NOTE]
      > Because the user account that is created in the Exchange forest is disabled when you create a linked mailbox, the user doesn't use the user logon name to sign in to the linked mailbox.
 They sign in using their credentials from the account forest.